zarf-dev/proposals/0051-v1beta1-schema/README.md

   make use of the proposal?
 -->

-This is discussed more in detail in ZEP-0048
+This is discussed in more detail in ZEP-0048.

 ### Version Skew Strategy